 It's said that knowledge is power, and you can definitely use it to your advantage when searching for your new home.
 There's nothing worse than feeling bamboozled by jargon and wondering what on earth to do next, but it could prove financially costly, too – if you don't know how the mortgage market works, what different terminology means or what interest rates, fees and charges you could face, you could end up paying far more than you need to, both in upfront costs and longer-term repayments.

 That's why it's so important to do your research before you begin.
-Ideally you'll want additional financial advice so you're confident going forwards – speaking to a mortgage broker or financial adviser could be a great option, but even researching the area yourself could be a great start.
+Ideally you'll want additional financial advice so you're confident going forward – speaking to a mortgage broker or financial adviser could be a great option, but even researching the area yourself could be a great start.

 For many FTBs, one of the most nerve-wracking times will be making that mortgage application.
 What if you don't get accepted?
 What if you don't get the amount you wanted?
 What if you'll be stung with a high interest rate?
 Worrying about your application can make the whole process even more stressful, but if you're concerned, there are a few things you can do to increase your chances of mortgage acceptance: